codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-08-hq1.md

 ### The `DISCARD` Command

 The [`DISCARD` command](https://redis.io/docs/latest/commands/discard/) aborts a transaction.
-It throws away all queued commands and exits transaction mode.
-The response is always `+OK\r\n`.
+It throws away all queued commands and exits transaction mode:

 ```bash
 $ redis-cli